tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Impostor<br>

-The Mafias can initially use vents and sabotage, but they can not kill.<br>
+The Mafias can not initially kill.<br>
 Once all Impostors who are not them are dead, they will be able to kill.<br>
 If they can not kill, they will still have a kill button, but they can not kill.<br>